-Despite the easing of travel restrictions, travel to Cuba solely for tourist activities remains prohibited.
-Section 910(b) of TSRA prohibits travel-related transaction for tourist activities, which are defined as any activity not expressly authorized in the 12 categories of travel in the CACR (31 C.F.R.
+Despite the significant easing of travel restrictions, travel to Cuba solely for tourist activities remains prohibited.
+As noted above, Section 910(b) of the Trade Sanctions Reform and Export Enhancement Act of 2000 prohibits travel-related transaction for tourist activities, which are defined as any activity not expressly authorized in the 12 categories of travel in the CACR (31 C.F.R.
 515.560).